TomasTeixeira2003/EP2520-BNSS/stockholm/README.md

 ## Prerequisites

 - `step` CLI tool ([help](https://smallstep.com/docs/step-cli/installation/))
-- `/etc/hosts` configured to redirect `nextcloud.internal` to 127.0.0.1 in lieu of a DNS server
+- Your DNS server in `/etc/resolv.conf` (or wherever your OS stores it) should be set to 127.0.0.1

 ## Setup